RA FAQ

 • Change all the bold fields to include the appropriate information, then unbold and make the text black

-• Ensure you are using the correct email draft for the study you are recruiting for (especially when sending an Acuity link!)
+• Ensure you are using the correct email draft for the study you are recruiting for (especially when sending an Acuity scheduling link!)

 • Proofread the email before sending

-• Categorize the email after sending
+• Categorize the email with the appropriate study tag after sending

 After-Hours Access to Buildings